Things to keep in mind when searching for the Best Photographer in Melbourne

-Like most professions there are specialists within the profession and this is also very true of most professional photographers.
-Generally you will find the best photographers in Melbourne will have an area that they specialise in and where they have gained most of their experience.
-This might be wedding photography or portraiture , interiors, product etc. When searching for a photographer for a particular project you need to keep this in mind.
+Like most professions, there are specialists within the profession, and this is also very true of most professional photographers.
+Generally, you will find the best photographers in Melbourne will have an area that they specialise in and where they have gained most of their experience.
+This might be wedding photography or portraiture, interiors, product etc. When searching for a photographer for a particular project you need to keep this in mind.
 There is no point finding a wedding photographer and asking them to shoot some product for you.
-They may be willing to do it but this should raise some questions about how experienced they are in this area.
-I’m not saying there aren’t photographers out there that are well versed with a lot of different genres but the photographer who is willing to do anything at the cheapest price is usually a red flag.
+They may be willing to do it, but this should raise some questions about how experienced they are in this area.
+I’m not saying there aren’t photographers out there that are well versed in a lot of different genres but the photographer who is willing to do anything at the lowest price is usually a red flag.

 2: Ask the right questions

-How long have they been in business ?
-Check that they are full time professional photographer and not just a hobbyist.
+How long have they been in business?
+Check that they are the full-time professional photographer and not just a hobbyist.
 The difference is usually chalk and cheese.
-Also don’t sell yourself short by basing your decision on the cheapest price.
+Also, don’t sell yourself short by basing your decision on the cheapest price.
 Would you go to a trainee doctor???.

-Who are their clients ?
-Ask if its is ok to contact one of their existing clients to get some feedback.
-If they have a good solid client base they won’t mind.
+Who are their clients?
+Ask if it is ok to contact one of their existing clients to get some feedback.
+If they have a good solid client base, they won’t mind.

 3: Be prepared and be specific about what you need

 Although many photographers may have different fees based on the type of work they do and their level of professionalism there are some basic questions that any should be able to answer quickly.

 How do you charge ??
 Is it by the hour, half day rate or full day rate?
 How fixed or flexible are these rates?
 Do these rates include any post production/editing/retouching work and will you require any?